erikbejstam/to-do-list/plan.md

   - [x] Clear text from input after submit.
 - [ ] Style it nicely with CSS
   - [x] Have task texts be in a box, so that the delete button can line up nicely on the right.
-  - [ ] Add SVG icons for delete and add buttons.
+  - [x] Add SVG icons for delete and add buttons.
   - [ ] Make list of tasks scrollable, so that the "add" button is always visible.
   - [ ] Find a nice color scheme and implement
   - [ ] Find nice font
   - [ ] Implement a modern minimalistic look
-  - [ ] Make sure it works on different screens/mobile etc. Looks shit on mobile rn.
+  - [ ] Make CSS responsive.
+Looks shit on mobile rn.
+  - [ ] Clean up stylesheet.
+A lot of redundancy in there.
+  - Phone specific:
+    - [ ] Make sure task list is scrollable - otherwise tasks overflow..

 - [ ] Make sure I've covered all the "basic JS knowledge" for moving forward with React etc.
 - [ ] Configure Github Actions workflow that builds script.js from script.ts and deploys site to Pages.